plaidfinch/myxine/README.md

-**Step 2:** Now that you have a description of the events you want to listen for, send a **POST** request to the desired page path, with the subscription as the body of the request and `?subscribe` as the query string:
+**Step 2:** Now that you have a description of the events you want to listen for, send a **POST** request to the desired page path, with the subscription as the body of the request and `?subscribe` as the query string.
+With `curl`, this looks like:

 ```bash
 $ curl localhost:1123/some/path?subscribe -d '{ "window": "click": [".x", ".y"] }'